count¶

 Empty criteria¶

-Returns the total active record count (same as size without the orphan field).
+Returns the total active record count (same as size).
 Uses the cached metadata/counts value — O(1).
+For the deleted-but-not-vacuumed slot count, use the orphaned mode.

 Examples¶